AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Gravitational phase transition

 We observe that the non-extensive parameter of the R\'{e}nyi entropy, $\alpha$ does modify the phase transition profile.
 The red plot in figure \ref{FT} corresponds to the free energy at the maximum temperature of the (physical) branch in the standard thermodynamics and the result agrees with the Ref.\cite{Camanho:2015zqa} at $\lambda=1.13821$ and $\alpha=0$ giving $F_R =0$.
-Increasing positive values of the $\alpha$ make the phase transition at higher R\'{e}nyi temperature (see magent and orange plots, $F_R < 0$ at maximum temperature) whereas increasing negative value of the $\alpha$ make the thermal AdS more stable i.e., the phase transition does not take the place (see the green and blue plots, $F_R > 0$ at maximum temperature).
+Increasing positive values of the $\alpha$ make the phase transition at higher R\'{e}nyi temperature (see magenta and orange plots, $F_R < 0$ at maximum temperature) whereas the increasing negative value of the $\alpha$ make the thermal AdS more stable i.e., the phase transition does not take place (see the green and blue plots, $F_R > 0$ at maximum temperature).

-In addition, we notice that the range of temperatures over which these phase transitions occur are increasing as the positive magnitude of the non-extensive parameter $\alpha$ is positively increasing with the critical Gauss-Bonnet coupling, $\lambda_c$\,.
+In addition, we notice that the range of temperatures over which these phase transitions occur is increasing as the positive magnitude of the non-extensive parameter $\alpha$ is positively increasing with the critical Gauss-Bonnet coupling, $\lambda_c$\,.
 In contrast, the thermalon mediated phase transitions are not possible when the non-extensive parameter is negative.
 Moreover, it is observed that when comparing with the impurity substitution, when having charges \cite{Samart:2020qya,Samart:2020mnn}, the present work yields similar results when the non-extensive parameter is positive.
+We further investigate the range of the non-extensive parameter, $\alpha$ which gives the positive R\'{e}nyi temperature for a range $0.51418 < a_\star <0.70711$ at $\lambda=\lambda_c$\,.
+Due to the complication of the R\'{e}nyi temperature in Eq.(\ref{T_+}), we therefore perform numerical estimation and we find

+The ranges of $\alpha$ given above provide positive values of the R\'{e}nyi temperature.
+Figure \ref{TR} depicted the thermalon temperature in the standard (solid line) and R\'{e}nyi statistics (dashed and dotted lines for $\alpha =0.8\,,-0.8$ respectively).
+The results show that increasing non-extensive parameter $\alpha>0$ enlarges the maximum temperature compared to the standard thermodynamics ($\alpha \to 0$); while decreasing non-extensive parameter $\alpha < 0$ reduces the maximum temperature.